beeware/colosseum/docs/how-to/contribute.rst

 browser, so "load this web page" isn't a test we can use.

 So - Colosseum's ``utils`` directory has a set of scripts that take the W3C repository, and converts each page into raw data.
+It uses `Toga
-It uses Toga to create a 640x480 web view, loads the test document, and then injects some Javascript to extract the document structure and the rendering information about the document.
+<https://pybee.org/toga>`__ to create a 640x480 web view, loads the test
+document, and then injects some Javascript to extract the document structure and the rendering information about the document.

-The output of this process is two documents - a data file, and a ``reference`` file.
+The output of this process is two documents - a `data` file, and a `reference` file.

-The ``data`` file contains a JSON-formatted version of the DOM elements in the test, with their style declarations.
+The `data` file contains a JSON-formatted version of the DOM elements in the test, with their style declarations.

-The ``reference`` file contains the same DOM structure - but instead of recording the style, it records the size, position, borders, padding and margin of each element in the DOM.
+The `reference` file contains the same DOM structure - but instead of recording the style, it records the size, position, borders, padding and margin of each element in the DOM.

-The test suite then takes the ``data`` file, reconstructs the DOM nodes in Colosseum, and apply the test styles to those nodes.
+The test suite takes the data file, reconstructs the DOM nodes in Colosseum, and apply the test styles to those nodes.
 It then lays out the document, and evaluates if the size and position of each DOM node in the document matches that in the reference rendering.

 Effectively, what we're doing is checking that given the same inputs, Colosseum will produce the same output as the web view - except that we don't